Download OpenAPI specification:Download

 +- python

-| +- # files to run the example via python sdk, which we will not need now
+| +- # files to run the example via Python SDK which we won't need now

 ./gradlew clean build